Conreality/conreality-wiki/Swarm-Battle-Demo.md

       channels; possible, but additional work.
 (Time versus money, as usual.)

     * Availability and feasibility of 20-port USB hubs?
 (Or 2x 10-port.)

+4. Select sound track for demo.

+    * Suggestion from Mike: Bach.

 ## Budget